thomasjlsn/slugger.py/README.md

 `slugger.py` may also be run with optional command line arguments that will modify it's default behavior.

+**-c --confirm**

+Prompt for confirmation when removing segments from string.

 **-d C --delimiter C**

 *defult: -*